thtran97/Local-Search-for-SAT/README.md

 - [ ] Further idea is to apply Knowledge Compilation techniques so that we can answer consistence query in polynomial time

-- [ ] Involve to Max-SAT & finding Max-SAT benchmarking instancecs
+- [ ] Involve to Max-SAT & finding Max-SAT benchmarking instances

 ## References